 - sugar -swap erythritol or monk fruit for no sugar, use can also use honey, coconut sugar, or maple syrup.

-- Instead of making a homemade dressing, you can also just add Ranch dressing or Italian dressing.
+- Instead of making a homemade dressing for broccoli salad, you can also just add Ranch dressing or Italian dressing.

 - Use sour cream instead of mayo, it doesn't have as much flavor but add any seasoning you'd like